Bryan-Thaoxaochay/Employee-Tracker/README.md

 3. Create the connection between JS and SQL
 4. Connect the questions with displaying table data
 - require functions that retrieve data
+- View All Employees

+Display id, first name, last name, title, department, salary, manager

+- Add Employee

+Adding data entered into the table

+- Remove Employee

+Display all employees
+Delete employee chosen from the table

+- Update Employee Role

+Display all employees
+Employee chosen
+Display role
+Ask to which role they want to change to